 “Apple’s watch series uses a technique called Photoplethysmography (i.e.) an optical method to detect the volume changes in blood by using optical sensors over the surface of the skin (means it is non-invasive).
 If you take a close look at the back of the watch, there is a row of green LEDs, which are paired with a photo-detector to detect the amount of blood through the blood vessel laying under the wrist’s skin area at that moment of time.

-By flashing the LED lights for a hundred times per second, the watch can calculate the number of times the heart beats for each minute that is ultimately your heart rate.
-The optical sensors in Apple watch supports a range of 30–210 beats per minute.
+By flashing the LED lights a hundred times per second, the watch can calculate the number of times the heart beats for each minute that is ultimately your heart rate.
+The optical sensors in Apple watch support a range of 30–210 beats per minute.

 This is the method that Apple adopts to measure your heart rate during breathing and workout sessions to calculate your average walking steps & Heart Rate Variability (HRV).”